 In the academy, the humanities fields of study include, history, philosophy, literary studies, languages and linguistics, film studies, archaeology, ethics, jurisprudence, art criticism and theory, cultural anthropology, sociology, political science, journalism, anthropology, folklore, ethnomusicology, performance studies, and more.

 The humanities does not include humanitarian or social service projects.

 The following are some questions we consider foundational to our work in the humanities in Hawaiʻi:

 All Public Humanities and Preservation & Access Grants awarded by Hawaiʻi Council for the Humanities are federal subawards from the National Endowment of the Humanities.
 The National Endowment for the Humanities (NEH) is an independent federal agency created in 1965.
 It is one of the largest funders of humanities programs in the United States.
 We acknowledge and thank the NEH for supporting the important work of caring for culture, history, civic connection, and the unique ways public humanities enrich our lives in Hawai’i.

+Ours is a competitive grant award process.
 A committee of HIHumanities Board members—with expertise in the humanities and diverse connections to multiple islands—discusses and ranks all applications within a review period, and makes a recommendation to the full Board for review and final approval.
 Full Board meetings are normally held in March, July, and December of every year.

-For our Public Humanities Grants—Humanities Leader
+For our Public Humanities Grants—Humanities Leadership

-A strong humanities project should include project personnel that provides guidance, rigor, and analysis, to develop a public program with depth, context, and complexity (i.e., multiple perspectives, connection to larger history, etc.).
+A strong humanities project should include project personnel that provides guidance, rigor, and analysis, to develop a public humanities program with depth, context, and complexity (i.e., multiple perspectives, connection to larger history, etc.).
 The Project Director can also be the Humanities Leadership.
 At least one Humanities Leadership name and a letter of commitment explaining their support, role, and commitment is required.